Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Conclusion

 \section{Conclusion}

-In this paper, we provide a novel framework that bridges the gap between offline learning and online learning in the context of dynamic pricing.
-In contrast to previous literature that involves only offline data (collected before the selling horizon) or only online data (collected during the selling horizon), we consider a challenging problem that involves both offline data and online data, aiming to understand whether and how the pre-existence of offline data would benefit the online learning process.
-For both single-historical-price and multiple-historical-price settings, we establish a lower bound on the optimal regret, and construct an online learning algorithm based on the OFU principle that achieves a matching regret upper bound up to a logarithmic factor.
-Two important and nontrivial implications implied by our results are \textit{phase transitions} and the \textit{inverse-square law}, which characterize the joint effect of the size, location, and dispersion of the offline data on the behavior of the optimal regret.
+In this paper, we investigate the impact of offline data on online learning in the context of dynamic pricing.
+In contrast to previous literature that involves only offline data or only online data, we consider a more practical problem involving both offline data and online data, aiming to understand whether and how the pre-existence of offline data would benefit the online learning process.
+For both single-historical-price and multiple-historical-price settings, we design a learning algorithm based on the OFU principle with a provable instance-dependent regret upper bound, and establish a regret lower bound that matches the upper bound up to logarithmic factors.
+Two important and nontrivial implications implied by our results are \textit{phase transitions} and the \textit{inverse-square law}, characterizing the joint effect of the size, location, and dispersion of the offline data on the optimal regret.
+The numerical experiments demonstrate the effectiveness, robustness and stability of our algorithm, and reveal the empirical evidence for phase transitions and the inverse-square law.
+Besides, we also develop a sufficient condition for the myopic policy to achieve the optimal regret in the regular case.